Ageing-heart-transcriptome/Ageing-heart-transcriptome/README.md

 ## Dependencies

-This project requires the following packages:
+This project requires R version >=3.6 with the following packages:
 - dplyr==0.8.3
 - stringr==1.4.0
 - factoextra==1.0.5